 2. May Help Manage Osteoarthritis And Rheumatoid Arthritis

 Osteoarthritis (OA) is a disease that affects the joints in your knees, hips, and hands.
 When joints lose cartilage, usually, the bone grows to repair the damage.
 Osteoarthritis arises when instead of rebuilding, the bone grows abnormally and affects the routine physical function (5).

 A study on 174 people with hand osteoarthritis showed that applying arnica extract gel gave comparable results with that of ibuprofen treatment.
 Though adverse effects were reported, this herbal treatment improved pain and function (5).

 A few patients recorded better movement and recovery than the non-steroidal inflammatory drug (NSAID) counterpart.
 This proves that arnica oil/tincture/gel is no less than ibuprofen.
 They can be used similarly under medical guidance to treat chronic osteoarthritis (6).

 3. Could Heal Scars And Bruises

 Post-operative scars and bruises can affect an individual’s confidence and personality.
-Such bruises are formed when blood leaks out of damaged blood vessel walls.
+Such bruises and contusions are formed when blood leaks out of damaged blood vessel walls.

 The leaked blood collects around the wound or incision and obstructs the natural blood flow.
 Due to lack of enough oxygen supply, these injured sites turn blue, brown, green, or black, giving rise to ‘ecchymosis.’

 In a study involving rhinoplasty surgeries of the nasal bone, patients were given an oral perioperative dose of arnica.
 These patients had accelerated post-operative healing, rapid recovery of the ecchymosisi XAlso referred to as a bruise, it is a skin discoloration that results from the ruptured blood vessels under the skin. , and quicker change in bruise colors to normalcy (7).

-These reproducible observations prove the efficiency of Arnica in healing scars and bruises.
-Its formulations might be employed in face-lift and rhinoplasty surgeries and to heal deep wounds (7), (8).
+These reproducible observations prove the efficiency of Arnica in healing acne scars and bruises.
+Its formulations might be employed in face-lift and rhinoplasty surgeries and in deep wound healing (7), (8).

 4. Might Help Cope With Hair Loss

 Alopecia or severe hair loss in women can cause depression and loss of confidence.
 Aromatherapy may help deal with such severe hair loss.
 The treatment involves highly concentrated extracts that are derived from various herbs, including arnica (9).